UWPCE-PythonCert/IntroToPython-2014/_sources/session03.txt

 There are eight builtin types in Python that are *sequences*:

-* strings
+* string
-* lists
+* list
-* tuples
+* tuple
 * bytes
-* bytearrays
+* bytearray
-* buffers
+* buffer
-* array.arrays
+* array.array
-* range objects (almost)
+* range object (almost)

-For this class, you won't see much beyond the string types, lists, tuples -- the rest are pretty special purpose.
+For this class, you won't see much beyond string, lists, and tuples -- the rest are pretty special purpose.

-But what we say today applies to all sequences (with minor caveats)
+But what we learn today applies to all sequences (with minor caveats)

 Indexing
 --------

-Items in a sequence may be looked up by *index* using the subscription
+Items in a sequence may be looked up by *index* using the indexing
 operator: ``[]``

 Indexing in Python always starts at zero.